limbachia/brain-state-predictions/README.md

 The `grid_search.py` script can be used to find the best combination of `L2`, `dropout`, and `learning_rate` by specifying a range of values for each hyperparameter (as in the above example).
 It can also be used to simply get a k-fold cross-validation performance for a single combination of hyperparameters.
 This can be done by specifying single values for every hyperparameter and skipping the `--n-models` option.

+The training and validation performance for all combinations of hyperparameters can be found in (notebooks/00-ROI316_last_segment/02-results.ipynb)[https://github.com/limbachia/brain-state-predictions/blob/master/notebooks/00-ROI316_last_segment/02-results.ipynb].

 ---

-To train a model using the best hyperparameters and save it:
+To train a model using the best hyperparameters found in the previous step:
 ```
 python train_model.py -GSCV <path to the output of grid_search.py> \
     -data <path to segments dataset pickle file> \
     -tp 5 -overwrite <overwrite previous output: 0 (default) or 1> \
     -o <declare path and model name (end with extension '.h5')>
 ```
+The `train_model.py` script trains the model on the entire training dataset with best hyperparameters, and saves the trained model for later use.
+Performance of the trained model on the test dataset can be found in (notebooks/00-ROI316_last_segment/02-results.ipynb)[https://github.com/limbachia/brain-state-predictions/blob/master/notebooks/00-ROI316_last_segment/02-results.ipynb].

 ---
 To get chance chance accuracy distribution: